-- changes in interest rates and the market value of our target assets; - changes in prepayment rates of mortgages underlying our target assets; - the timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans in our target assets; - the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - · the concentration of the credit risks we are exposed to; - legislative and regulatory actions affecting the mortgage and derivatives industries or our business; - the availability of target assets for purchase at attractive prices;
+- changes in interest rates and the market value of our target assets; - changes in prepayment rates of mortgages underlying our target assets; - the timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans underlying our target assets; - · the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - the concentration of the credit risks we are exposed to; - legislative and regulatory actions affecting the mortgage and derivative industries or our business; - the availability of target assets for purchase at attractive prices;

-- the availability of financing for our portfolio, including the availability of repurchase agreement financing; - declines in home prices; - · increases in payment delinquencies and defaults on the mortgages underlying our non-Agency residential mortgage-backed securities, or RMBS; - changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available for sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our income statement and balance sheet, including our stockholders' equity; - our ability to generate the amount of cash flow we expect from our investment portfolio; - · changes in our investment, financing, and hedging strategies and the new risks that those changes may expose us to; - · changes in the competitive landscape within our industry, including changes that may affect our ability to retain or attract personnel; - our ability to manage various operational risks associated with our business; - our ability to build successful relationships with loan originators; - · our ability to acquire mortgage loans in connection with our securitization plans; - · our ability to securitize the mortgage loans that we may acquire; - our ability to manage various operational risks associated with our business; - · our ability to maintain appropriate internal controls over financial reporting; - our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - · our ability to maintain our qualification as a real estate investment trust, or REIT, for U.S. federal income tax purposes; and - · limitations imposed on our business due to our REIT status and our status as exempt from registration under the Investment Company Act of 1940, or 1940 Act.
+- · the availability of financing for our portfolio, including the availability of repurchase agreement financing; - declines in home prices; - · increases in payment delinquencies and defaults on the mortgages underlying our Non-Agency securities; - changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available-for-sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our income statement and balance sheet, including our stockholders' equity; - our ability to generate the amount of cash flow we expect from our investment portfolio; - · changes in our investment, financing, and hedging strategies and the new risks that those changes may expose us to; - changes in the competitive landscape within our industry, including changes that may affect our ability to retain or attract personnel; - our ability to build successful relationships with loan originators; - our ability to acquire mortgage loans in connection with our securitization plans; - our ability to securitize the mortgage loans that we acquire; - · our ability to acquire residential real properties at attractive prices and lease such properties on a profitable basis or to resell such properties at again; - our ability to manage various operational risks associated with our business; - · our ability to maintain appropriate internal controls over financial reporting; - · our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - our ability to maintain our REIT qualification for U.S. federal income tax purposes; and - limitations imposed on our business due to our REIT status and our status as exempt from registration under the 1940 Act.